JoshMermel/JoshMermel.github.io/_posts/2015-09-16-Starting-Out-With-Tmux.md

 consolidate all My my terminal applications in one place and provides tools for organizing them.

+Often while coding I would find myself carefully arranging my terminals so each one took up just the right amount of space on the screen. tmux solves this problem with panes.

-When you start tmux, there will be one window open.
-Windows in tmux are analogous to tabs in many programs.
-By default each window contains a single terminal but as we will soon see they can also do much more.
-Windows can be split with a vertical line down the middle using `C-b %` or split with a horizontal line through the middle using `C-b "`.
+When you open tmux, it will show you a single terminal.
+This terminal can be split with a vertical line down the middle using `C-b %` or split with a horizontal line through the middle using `C-b "`.
 Furthermore, these splits (called panes) can be further split with the same commands to generate